Métis Nation—Saskatchewan: Métis Nation Legislative Assembly

-The Métis Nation Legislative Assembly (MNLA) is the governing authority of the Métis Nation—Saskatchewan.
+The Métis Nation Legislative Assembly is the governing authority of the Métis Nation—Saskatchewan.
 The Métis Nation Legislative Assembly is composed of the Provincial Métis Council (including the members of the Executive), four representatives of the Métis Women of Saskatchewan (Les Filles de Madeleine), four representatives of the Provincial Métis Youth Council, and all presidents of locals across the province (or the vice president of the local as the alternate if the president is unable to attend).
 Quorum for sittings of the Métis Nation Legislative Assembly is 75 members.
 The Métis Nation Legislative Assembly is to sit at least twice a year, though this has rarely been observed (often due to the lack of sufficient resources to hold the Métis Nation Legislative Assembly).
 The Métis Nation Legislative Assembly has the power to enact legislation, regulations, rules, and resolutions that are necessary to govern the affairs of the Métis Nation—Saskatchewan (including approving the budget of Métis Nation—Saskatchewan) and the conduct of citizens of the Métis Nation—Saskatchewan.

-To over see the sitting of the Métis Nation Legislative Assembly, the Métis Nation Legislative Assembly selects a speaker and deputy speaker.
+To oversee the sitting of the Métis Nation Legislative Assembly, the Métis Nation Legislative Assembly selects a speaker and deputy speaker.
 They are responsible for overseeing the setting of the Métis Nation Legislative Assembly, including the procedures, rules, and debates, and maintaining the decorum of the sitting.
 They also have the authority to have the Dumont's Scouts expel members or attendees from the Métis Nation Legislative Assembly if they do not follow the ruling of the speaker or otherwise disrupt the decorum on the Métis Nation Legislative Assembly.
 The speaker and deputy speaker serve as the chairperson and co-chairperson for the Annual General Assembly.
 The speaker and deputy speaker serve for a two-year term, subject to reappointment.

 To assist in keeping the decorum of the Métis Nation Legislative Assembly, Dumont's Scouts are appointed by the Provincial Métis Council, and ratified by the Métis Nation Legislative Assembly.
 The Dumont's Scouts are generally Métis veterans.

 Sitting members of the Métis Nation Legislative Assembly are eligible to be appointed to hold portfolios.
 Originally, this was limited to only members of the Provincial Métis Council, but this was expanded to members of the Métis Nation Legislative Assembly to provide more options for appointing people to hold portfolios.